saiful9379/resume_ai/README.md

 pip install PyMuPDF==1.18.15
 ```

-__N.B : if torch and torchvision raise any version issue then set it below given this version__
+__N.B: if torch and torchvision raise any version issue then set it below given this version__

 ```
 torch==1.9.0